xmlet/HtmlFlow/pages/htmlflow/features.md

 {% include example05_partials01_partial.html %}

-Notice, the function `ownerTemplate` is in turn another fragment that receives a `Div` element.
+Notice, the function `partialOwner` is in turn another fragment that receives a `Div` element.

 **Remember** when calling a fragment to use a `dynamic()` block to avoid storing it internally as a static HTML block and make it render whenever you call it with a model.
 Do not use the builder `of()` to include a dynamic fragment.